stevenbal/cmis-adapter/README.rst

 .. image:: https://img.shields.io/codecov/c/gh/GemeenteUtrecht/gemma-drc-cmis.svg?style=for-the-badge
            :alt: Codecov

-A CMIS backend for gemma-documentregistratiecomponent
+A CMIS backend for gemma-documentregistratiecomponent.

+This package is not ment to be run seperate from gemma-documentregistratiecomponent

 * Free software: MIT license